ElishaMendez/Data-Cleaning/README.md

 2. Then i noticed the first column had almost all of the data in it and just need to seperate them base on the delimiter of "|" and "," using the Text to Columns tool in excel.
 3. I realigned my columns so they are flushed to the left and to the top right
 4. I noticed then there were alot of spaces before and after some of my cells
-5. Selected my whoel table and use the duplicates tool to check for duplicates
+5. Selected my whole table and use the duplicates tool to check for duplicates